-- 1. In respect of Fixed Assets: - a.
-The Company is in process of maintaining records showing full particulars including quantitative details and situation of its Fixed Assets. - b.
+1. In respect of the Company's Fixed Assets:

+- The Company is in process of maintaining records showing full particulars including quantitative details and situation of its Fixed Assets. - b.
 According to the information and explanation given to us, the Fixed Assets of the Company has been physically verified by the management at reasonable period during the year and no material discrepancies have been noticed on such verification.
 In our opinion the frequency of physical verification of fixed asset is reasonable having regard to the size of the company and nature of its business. - c.
-According to information and explanations given to us and on the basis of our examination of records of the company the title deeds of immovable properties are held in the name of the company. - 2.
-As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - 3.
-According the information and explanations given to us, the Company has granted unsecured loans the parties covered in the register maintained under section 189 of the Companies Act, 2013, in respect of which: - a.
-The terms and conditions of the grant of such loans are, in our opinion, prima facie, not prejudicial to the Company's interest. - b.
-The loans granted by the company and interest payable thereon are repayable as stipulated.
-The borrowers have been regular in payment of principal and interest as stipulated. - c.
-There is no overdue amount remaining outstanding more than 90 days in respect of said loans. - 4.
-According to the information and explanation given to us, the company has complied with the provisions of section 185 and section 186 of the Act, with respect to loans granted to the extent applicable to it. - 5.
-The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2020 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company.

-6. According to information and explanation give to us, the maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the Company.
+According to information and explanations given to us and on the basis of our examination of records of the company the title deeds of immovable properties are held in the name of the company. - As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - According the information and explanations given to us, the Company has not granted unsecured loans to the parties covered in the register maintained under section 189 of the Companies Act, 2013 during the year. - According to the information and explanation given to us, the company has complied with the provisions of section 185 and section 186 of the Act, to the extent applicable to it. - The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2021 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company. - According to information and explanation give to us, the maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the Company.
 Thus reporting under clause 3(vi) of the order is not applicable to the Company.